What Property is Taxable?

 In Haverhill, the physical condition of real property on July 1st is the determining factor when establishing value for the fiscal year.
 It is, therefore, important that any new construction be inspected as close to that date as possible in order to determine the level of completion as of the assessment date.

-Tangible (that is, physical) personal property is subject to the personal property tax unless exempt by statute.
-Items defined as tangible personal property range from chairs in a barber shop to the furnishings of a doctor's office; from drills used by a dentist to the poles owned by a utility company.
+WHAT PROPERTY IS TAXABLE?
+Tangible (that is, physical) property is subject to the personal property tax unless exempted by statute.
+Items defined as tangible personal property range from the chairs in a barber shop to the furnishings of a doctor’s waiting room; from the drills used by a dentist to the poles owned by a utility company.

-Tools employed by a plumber, carpenter, auto mechanic and other trade professionals are exempt from personal property tax.
-In legal terms, this exemption covers " tools of trade" of a "mechanic" (e.g. small tools that can fit in a toolbox).
+WHAT PROPERTY IS EXEMPT?
+Tools employed by a plumber, carpenter, auto mechanic, and other trade professionals are exempt from the personal property tax.
+In legal terms, this exemption covers “tools of trade” of a “mechanic” (e.g. small tools that can fit in a tool box).
+Boats, fishing gear, and nets – up to $10,000 in value, Beginning in FY2027 – owned and used in a commercial fishing business are exempt.

-The Assessors may require an owner or lessee of personal property to provide certain information in writing, as may be reasonably necessary, to determine the actual fair cash valuation of the property.
-Failure to comply with the request within thirty (30) days will bar any appeal of the taxes assessed, unless the owner or lessee was unable to comply with the request for reasons beyond his/her control.
+INFORMATION REQUESTS The Assessing Department may require an owner or lessee of personal property to provide certain information in writing, as may be reasonably necessary, to determine the actual fair cash valuation of the property.
+Failure to comply with the request within thirty (30) days will bar any appeal of the tax assessed unless the owner or lessee was unable to comply with the request for reasons beyond his or her control.
 Any false statement that is knowingly made will also bar the taxpayer from any statutory appeal.
+Personal Property schedules are used only by the Assessor’s Office and are not open to public inspection.

 Contact Us